I am neither an atheist nor an agnostic for two main reasons:

 The Judeo-Christian tradition has pinioned the European spirit for two millennia.
-Still today, its doctrine of man’s equality before God is deemed a sacrosanct ethical principle, now enunciated in the pseudo-secular ideology of human rights.
+Still today, its doctrine of man’s equality before God is deemed a sacrosanct ethical principle, now enunciated in the pseudo-secular ideology of universal rights.

 Yet the decree of God the Father violates the law of Mother Nature.
-Our passive entitlement to ‘dignity’ is a mere fiction.
-Every man must earn himself pride, must earn himself honor, must earn himself freedom.
+Our passive entitlement to ‘dignity’ is a fiction.
+A man must earn himself pride, must earn himself honor, must earn himself freedom.
 The world does not owe us anything.
 Life is a heroic struggle for power, and it is our responsibility to take what we want from it (never forgetting, of course, that giving is the best form of taking).
 He who truly appreciates nature also appreciates its inherent inequity.

 So much for the practical side, which I label ‘paganism’ to honor my European forbears.

 Metaphysically, atheism and agnosticism exaggerate the primacy of rational thought and thereby desacralize the world.
 But the world we experience as human beings is profoundly sacred, religious, and mystical.
 If we want to exhaust the totality of our deepest human aspirations, we must not suppress our metaphysical needs, must not belittle our spiritual dimension, must not sterilize our experience of the sacred.
 Rather, we shall strive for a balance between logos and mythos, between scientifically examining nature and being spiritually overwhelmed with it.
 Wait, a balance?
 May it be a merging, a synthesis!